 Our current trainees are full-time NHS employees, have annual leave and other benefits in line with usual NHS entitlements, and receive travelling expenses for all journeys associated with the training programme.
-On entry to the programme all current trainees commenced on the first spine point of Band 6 of the Agenda for Change pay scales.
+On entry to the programme all current trainees commenced on the first spine point of Band 6 of the Agenda for Change pay scales and cannot progress beyond the third spine point.
 All educational training costs are currently paid by Health Education England; some monies are available to contribute to research costs.

 The overall purpose and philosophy of the programme meets the changing clinical, organisational and training needs of the NHS through: